-- VOCs as solvents in paint coatings are regulated by EPA because of their public health hazard.
-VOCs are one class of chemicals which when released into the air will begin chemical reactions in the atmosphere that result in smog, which is a health hazard to people, especially the young, old, and those with respiratory problems.
-Some solvents are legally not VOCs, but still hazardous. - VOCs as solvents in paint coatings are regulated by OSHA because of the occupational exposure hazards to workers in the industries of construction, shipbuilding, and general trades. - Besides VOCs, there are often other hazardous ingredients in paint coatings that may be regulated by OSHA.
+- VOCs as solvents in paint coatings are regulated by EPA because of their public health hazard in industrial metropolitan areas.
+VOCs are one class of chemicals which when released into the air will begin chemical reactions in the atmosphere that result in smog, which may be a health hazard to people, especially the young, old, and those with respiratory problems.
+Some solvents are legally not VOC, but still hazardous. - VOCs as solvents in paint coatings are regulated by OSHA because of the occupational exposure hazards to workers in the industries of construction, shipbuilding, and general trades. - Besides VOCs, there are often other hazardous ingredients in paint coatings that may be regulated by OSHA.
 These ingredients include heavy metals in paint pigments, isocyanates in urethane paint binders, and several other chemical ingredients.